Hiring a Band in Nottingham — What You Need to Know

 Hockley

 Nottingham's creative quarter and the epicentre of the city's independent music scene.
 Hockley is home to Rough Trade, The Bodega, and dozens of independent bars and cafes that host live music.
 The scene here is indie, alternative, and proudly DIY — bands book their own shows, promote their own gigs, and build grassroots followings.
-If you want an act with authentic underground credibility and real stage presence, Hockley is where to look.
+If you want an act with authentic underground credibility — including rock and indie acts — Hockley is where to look.

 Lace Market